dnbexperience/eufemia/packages/gatsby-plugin-eufemia-theme-handler/README.md

 What this plugin does is:

 - Collect all `eufemia-theme` files (`{scss,css}`) – also check if they are located in `/src` or needs to be collected from `/build`.
 Both are used by the Eufemia repo/portal.
-- After we have collected all available theme files, we create or update a static import `load-eufemia-themes.js`, which is git-ignored.
+- After we have collected all available theme files, we create or update a static import `load-eufemia-themes.ts`, which is git-ignored.
 - Split theme styles into separate CSS files (Webpack chunks) inside `gatsby-node.js`
 - Inserts some JavaScript in the HTML head in order to handle what theme file should be shown (`inlineScriptProd` and `inlineScriptDev`)
 - Load these inline scripts via Webpack inline module loaders: `!raw-loader!terser-loader!`